 To obtain an event permit you will need to:

 - Read the Weddings and Celebrations Guidelines (PDF 324 KB) and Weddings and Celebrations Fees (PDF 157 KB).
 Please also refer to the frequently asked questions section below for more information.

 - Applications are reviewed by an Events Adviser who will contact the event organiser for any clarification required.

 - An invoice for the permit fees and public liability insurance will issued to you via email and available on the web portal.

 - Once payment has been received an event permit will be issued by email.

 A card payment fee applies.

 The new local law is now in effect regarding alcohol on the beach and in foreshore reserves in St Kilda.
-See our Alcohol Bans web page for full details.
+For full details, visit alcohol bans.

-If you are planning on having alcohol at your event/wedding, a liquor licence may be required.
+If you are planning on having alcohol at your event or wedding, a liquor licence may be required.
 This can be obtained from the Victorian Commission for Gambling and Liquor Regulation (VCGLR) or if you have a caterer supplying the alcohol, they would need to provide their liquor licence.
 Please note eight weeks may be required for the processing of a liquor licence, check these time frames with the VCGLR.